How to Drive a Jet Ski: A Step-by-step Guide for First-timers

 1. To get started, find a comfortable sitting position.
 Next, place hands on the handlebars and feet firmly in the footrests.

-2. Turn the jet ski ignition switch (with the key attached to the lanyard, attached to your wrist).
+2. Turn the jet ski ignition switch (with the key attached to the lanyard that's attached to your wrist).

 3. Slowly begin to push the throttle.